-''' R-sq.(adj) = 0.491 Deviance explained = 66.8% GCV score = 1.4224 Scale est. = 1.1571 n = 1785 '''
+R-sq.(adj) = 0.498 Deviance explained = 66.7% GCV score = 1.3898 Scale est. = 1.1362 n = 1956

-The results again support our observations based on Figure C4; namely, that there is a tendency for the rate of sightings to increase as SST increases, and to decline as wind speed, haze, swell and sea shadow increase (all highly significant).
-The relationship with moon phase is more complex, with the sightings rate being greater when the moon phase is 1 (fraction of moon illuminated is 0-25%) or 4 (fraction of moon illumination is 75-100%), but this relationship is not as significant.
+The results again suggest that there is a tendency for the rate of sightings to increase as SST increases, and to decline as wind speed, haze, swell and sea shadow increase (all highly significant).
+The relationship with moon phase is more complex, with the sightings rate being greater when the moon phase is 1 (fraction of moon illuminated is 0-25%) or 4 (fraction of moon illumination is 75-100%), but this relationship is not as significant (and in fact, with the added data from the last two years, is no longer significant at the 0.05 level).

 Figure C5 shows some standard diagnostic plots for generalized linear models, and Figure C6 shows the residuals plotted against a number of factors.
 The Q-Q plot (top left) suggests lack of fit at the tails of the distribution, which is common; however it also has a strange kink in the centre.
 Otherwise there are no indications of serious problems with the model fit.
-The plots of the square root of the absolute residuals against the fitted values (i.e., lower half of Figure C5, with left-hand side being on the link scale and the right-hand side being on the response scale) look a bit odd, but this is expected because we are modelling count data.
+The plots of the square root of the absolute residuals against the fitted values (i.e., lower half of Fig. C5, with left-hand side being on the link scale and the right-hand side being on the response scale) look a bit odd, but this is expected because we are modelling count data.
 A smooth line through these data is reasonably flat, as desired, except for where it follows the residuals for the zero response values (i.e., where the observed number of sightings was zero).